It’s estimated that in the United States, more than 250,000 people every year undergo sinus…

 What is Nasal Rinsing?

-Nasal rinsing is a process of flushing your sinuses with a saline (saltwater) rinse.
+Nasal rinsing is the process of flushing your sinuses with a saline (saltwater) rinse.
 It can be helpful for many different sinus symptoms, including dryness, runny nose, allergies, cold, and sinus infections.

 One of your nose’s primary functions is to filter air before it enters your lungs.
 The mucus lining your sinuses is vital to the filtration process.
 However, dryness and inflammation make it hard for mucus to drain, which leads to congestion and pressure.

 Did you know that there are hair-like cilia in your nose that trap bacteria and particles?
 The cilia “wave” and pass particles to your throat.
 When you swallow them, they get destroyed by the acid in your stomach.
 However, when your mucus is too thick, the cilia aren’t able to move well.
 When bacteria and particles get trapped in your sinuses, you feel congested.

 Nasal irrigation thins mucus and cleanses your nasal passages so that your cilia can function correctly.
 The saline solution used in a rinse also helps restore moisture in dry sinuses.
 If you’re not sure whether nasal rinses are a suitable treatment for you, schedule an appointment with Dr. Davis to discuss your symptoms and options.

 Doing a nasal rinse is quick and simple.
 First, you need to mix your solution.
 Our recommendation is to purchase pre-measured sinus rinse packets from NeilMed and mix one pouch with 8 ounces of lukewarm distilled water.
 Each packet contains a mixture of sodium chloride and sodium bicarbonate, which creates a saline (saltwater) solution when combined with distilled water.
 The pre-measured packets are convenient, pH balanced, and more sterile than mixing your own.